RupertAvery/et3400-emu/README.md

 * [Motorola 6800](http://en.wikipedia.org/wiki/Motorola_6800) 8-bit CPU clocked at 1MHz
 * Six 7-segment LED displays used to display address and data information, and as a visual output device (i.e. screen)
-* 17 push-button switches used as a Hex keypad
+* 17 push-button switches used as a hex keypad
 * 8 LEDs for general purpose visual output
 * 1 8-position DIP switch for data input
 * 1 KB ROM